-An acceleration or deceleration sequence according to CV #3 and 4 that is the timely succession of speed steps is always based on the internal 252 steps which are spaced identical from 0 to full speed.
+An acceleration or deceleration sequence, that is the timely succession of speed steps, is always based on the internal 252 steps which are spaced identical from 0 to full speed.
 Neither speed table (three steps nor individual speed table) has any effect on the acceleration or deceleration behavior.
 The speed tables only define the target speed for a particular speed dialed-in by the cab.